Dawoot/Dawoot/README.md

-- 👋 Hi, I’m @Dawoot also known as David rosenqvist
+- 👋 Hi, I’m @Dawoot also known as David Rosenqvist
 - 👀 I’m interested in programming overall, more specifically C/C++ programming it is really fun!
-- 🌱 I’m currently learning C/C++ more in depth by exploring various topics that i find interesting!
+- 🌱 I’m currently learning C/C++ more in depth by exploring various topics that i find interesting, specifically game making and embedded systems!
 - 📫 How to reach me: email me @ david.rosenqivst4@proton.me
+- Iam currently looking for a job as a junior programmer based in skåne, sweden or WFH!